saidvandeklundert/learn/_posts/2021-08-4-rust-data-types-scalar-types.md

         name: String::from("marie"),
         age: 2,
     };
-    // notice the & before marie on the next line.
-This means we are now passing a reference. move_semantics(&marie);
+    // the & before marie means we are now passing a reference. move_semantics(&marie);
     println!("{} is {} years old.", marie.name, marie.age);
 }

-// notice the & right before Person on the following line.
-This means the fn now takes a reference. fn move_semantics(person: &Person) {
+// The '&' before Person means the functionn now takes a reference. fn move_semantics(person: &Person) {
     println!("{} is {} years old.", person.name, person.age);
 }